zdcthomas/Toskr/README.md

 end
 ```

+# Publishing

+# Subscribing
+Subscribing is done through the `TopicRouter`, a module in which the messages from a given `topic` can be routed into any specified function.
+The topics given in the router must be unique as each one acts as the global name of the listener process which will actually receive the message from our Nats server

+# Testing

 If you want your app to not connect to an actually nats server, there is a mock of the `gnat` hex which will make no external api calls.
 This mock module is called `Mat` (mock-Gnat) To do this, in your `test.exs`:

 ```elixir